quicwg/multipath/draft-ietf-quic-multipath.md

   * PMTU discovery should be performed per-path
   * The use of this multipath extension requires the use of non-zero length connection IDs in both directions.
-  * A path is determined by the 4-tuple of source and destination IP address as well as source and destination port.
-Therefore, there can be at most one active paths/connection ID per 4-tuple.
+  * Connection IDs are associated with a path ID.
+The path initiation processes associate that path ID with a 4-tuple of source and destination IP address as well as source and destination port.
-  * If the 4-tuple changes without the use of a new connection ID (e.g. due to a NAT rebinding), this is considered as a migration event.
+  * Migration events, including NAT rebinding, are detected when packets are received from a different 4-tuple than the one previously associated with the path ID.
+  * Paths can be closed at any time, as specified in {{path-close}}.
+  * It is not impossible to create multiple paths sharing the same 4-tuple.
+Each of these paths can be closed at any time, like any other path.

 The path management specified in {{Section 9 of QUIC-TRANSPORT}}
 fulfills multiple goals: it directs a peer to switch sending through